Belloabraham121/blaze-network/README.md

 ## 🌍 What is Blaze Network?

-Blaze Network is a simple, user-friendly way for people in Nigeria to use cryptocurrency, specifically USDC, without needing a wallet app, internet browser, or complicated setups.
+Blaze Network is a simple, user-friendly way for people to use cryptocurrency, specifically USDC, without needing a wallet app, internet browser, or complicated setups.
 Whether you have a smartphone or a basic feature phone, Blaze lets you send, receive, and check your USDC balance using familiar tools like WhatsApp, SMS, or USSD (those short codes you dial, like \*777#).
 Our mission is to make decentralized finance (DeFi) accessible to everyone, especially those who’ve never used crypto before, by meeting you where you are—on your phone.

 Imagine sending money to a friend, checking your balance, or moving USDC to another blockchain instantly, all through a quick WhatsApp message, SMS, or USSD code, even in areas with limited internet.
-Blaze Network is built to bring financial freedom to Nigeria’s diverse communities, from bustling cities like Lagos to rural villages.
+Blaze Network is built to bring financial freedom to diverse communities, from bustling cities like Lagos to rural villages.

 ## ✨ What Can You Do with Blaze Network?

 With Blaze Network, you can:

-- **Send USDC**: Transfer USDC to anyone in Nigeria using their phone number.
+- **Send USDC**: Transfer USDC to anyone using their phone number.
 For example, send a WhatsApp message like “Send 10 USDC to +234…” or dial a USSD code like `*777*1*10*0803xxx#`.
 - **Receive USDC**: Get instant notifications via WhatsApp or SMS when someone sends you USDC, with no app downloads needed.
 - **Check Your Balance**: See your USDC balance by sending “Balance” on WhatsApp or dialing `*777*2#` on any phone.
 - **Move USDC Across Blockchains**: Seamlessly bridge USDC to other networks like Ethereum or swap it for tokens like USDT, using simple commands like “Bridge 10 USDC to USDT then send 10 to an address.”